Recommended guitar sizes for children

 Aside from a child’s ability to reach all of the strings and play comfortably, scale length also governs the tension of the strings.

-The longer the scale length the more tension required to tune the string to the correct pitch.
-So in the case of a guitar with a shorter scale length, the strings are easier to fret, bend and play in general.
+The longer the scale length the more tension placed on a guitar string, making it harder to press against the fretboard.
+So in the case of a guitar with a shorter scale length, the strings are easier to play.

-While ‘neck profile’ is often a consideration for full size and top line guitars, in the case of children’s guitars this is less likely to be listed as a specification.
-In this case I’d recommend (if ordering sight unseen) that you check with the retailer then the neck profile is a thin C shape.
-If your child has the opportunity to play the guitar prior to purchase, check the neck profile against other models and compare.
+While ‘neck profile’ is a consideration for adult-sized guitars, in the case of children’s guitars this is less likely to be listed as a specification.
+In this case, I’d recommend (if ordering sight unseen) that you check with the retailer that the neck profile is a thin C shape.
+If your child has the opportunity to play the guitar before buying, check the neck profile is comfortable.

 Other Considerations when Buying a guitar for Your Child

-For children, I’d recommend starting on an acoustic guitar.
-There are many people who will tell you to be guided by the music you are most interested in but this is far less of a consideration when it comes to children who have not yet developed strong musical tastes.
+For younger children, I’d recommend starting on an acoustic guitar.
+Many people will tell you to be guided by the music you are most interested in, and this is a good idea for older kids, but far less of a consideration when it comes to children who have not yet developed strong musical tastes.

-Additional advantages for children starting out on acoustic include:
+Additional advantages for children starting on acoustic include: